hargoniX/master/thesis/thesis.typ

 the co-domain’s invariant must hold whenever the domain invariants do.
 Finally, $Prop$ imposes no invariant and type variables use their corresponding predicate variables.

-Using all of this, I now define the functions for removing dependent types from monoterms and monotypes.
+Using all of this machinery, I now define the functions for removing dependent types from monoterms and monotypes.
 The key question here is where to place the invariants for restricting dependent types.
-Because we are only working with well-typed expressions, most occurrences of dependent types already fulfill the required invariants by construction.
+Because we are only working with well-typed expressions, many occurrences of dependent types already fulfill the required invariants by construction.
 For example, a term of type
 $"Vec" 42$ that is only built from constructors is also a list of length $42$ after naively removing all dependent types.
 The crucial exception to this is universal quantification.
 Whenever we encounter universal quantification over a dependent type, we need to restrict the resulting quantification over the data-carrying type.
+#pagebreak(weak: true)
 The issue with universal quantifiers can for example be observed in the proposition
 $ forall (n : "Nat")(x : "Vec" n). "length" x = n $
 If we naively substitute all types with their data-carrying types, we are left with